liam2/liam2/doc/usersguide/source/processes.rst

                             5 * trunc(age / 5),
                             10 * trunc(age / 10))

-Note that an *if*-statement has always three arguments.
-If you want to leave a variable unchanged if a condition is not met, specify its value in the *expression_if_false* ::
+Note that the *if* functions always requires three arguments.
+If you want to leave a variable unchanged if a condition is not met, use the variable in the *expression_if_false* ::

     # retire people (set workstate = 9) when aged 65 or more